By Terry Corbell

 For a growing business, cash flow is crucial for profitability.
 That’s also true for the biggest companies and sectors traded on Wall Street – airlines, cars, financial services, oil or technology.

-Every company is concerned about cash flow; but in 2008, 128 of the Fortune 500 companies in the nation had red ink.
-They include General Motors, Citigroup, Motorola, AIG, Merrill Lynch, ConocoPhillips, and Time Warner.
+Every company is concerned about cash flow.
+During the Great Recession in 2008, an astounding 128 of the Fortune 500 companies in the nation had red ink.
+They included General Motors, Citigroup, Motorola, AIG, Merrill Lynch, ConocoPhillips, and Time Warner.

 Cash flow enables you to make productive decisions to navigate and grow in the competitive marketplace.